HiveTalk/hivetalksfu/README.md

 #### 2nd release

--   fix chatroom avatars so that nostr avatars are shown in chat.
+-   fix chatroom avatars so that nostr avatars are shown in chat. (see link to video below)
 -   add 'Talking in room now' user post to nostr relays. (similar to twitter/X)
 -   Remove items that aren't needed or might have issues like google translate or transcription.
 -   is there a webRTC timeout?